debezium/container-images/postgres/16/README.md

-The [Postgres](https://www.postgresql.org) relational database management system has a feature called [logical decoding](https://www.postgresql.org/docs/15/static/logicaldecoding-explanation.html) that allows clients to extract all persistent changes to a database's tables into a coherent, easy to understand format which can be interpreted without detailed knowledge of the database's internal state.
+The [Postgres](https://www.postgresql.org) relational database management system has a feature called [logical decoding](https://www.postgresql.org/docs/16/static/logicaldecoding-explanation.html) that allows clients to extract all persistent changes to a database's tables into a coherent, easy to understand format which can be interpreted without detailed knowledge of the database's internal state.
 An output plugin transform the data from the write-ahead log's internal representation into the format the consumer of a replication slot desires.

-This image is based upon [`postgres:15-alpine`](https://hub.docker.com/_/postgres/) and adds one logical decoding plug-in:
+This image is based upon [`postgres:16`](https://hub.docker.com/_/postgres/) and adds one logical decoding plug-in:

 * [postgres-decoderbufs](https://github.com/debezium/), based on Protocol Buffers and maintained by the Debezium community

 It is supported by the [Debezium PostgreSQL Connector](http://debezium.io/docs/connectors/postgresql/) to capture changes committed to the database and record the data change events in Kafka topics.
 In addition, Debezium supports the `pgoutput` plug-in, which is available by default on Postgres 10 and later.
+The image also includes [PostGIS](http://www.postgis.net) spatial database extender used to provide geospatial queries, so that changes to geometric data can also be captured by Debezium.

 This provides an example of how the Debezium output plugin can be installed and how to enable PostgreSQL's logical decoding feature.